bioinf-mcb/MANIAC/README.md

 conda init
 ```

-Download (clone) the MANIAC repository
+Download (clone) the MANIAC repository and install the MANIAC environment.

 ```
 # download (clone) the MANIAC repository